danielhokanson/angular-material-wrap/docs/troubleshooting.md

 **Solutions**:

 1. Check browser console for errors
-2. Verify component selector is correct: `<amw-angular-material-wrap>`
+2. Verify component selector is correct: `<amw-button>`
-3. Ensure module is imported in component
+3. Ensure component is imported in the demo component
-4. Check that component is not standalone if using in module
+4. Check that component is properly exported from the library
+5. Verify that the library is built and available

 **Issue**: Styling not applied